AnthonyBytes/reading-notes/README.md

 ***

 My name is Anthony and I am a Technical Recruiter attempting to become a dev.
-I love to watch sports, primarily football and baseball, and love to play video games!
-Learn more about me by checking out my LinkedIn and GitHub profiles below:
+I love to watch sports (primarily football and baseball) and love to play video games!
+If you would like to learn more about me, feel free to check out my LinkedIn and GitHub profiles below:

 [LinkedIn Profile](https://www.linkedin.com/in/anthony-blanton-829021a4/)